benroberts999/benroberts999.github.io/_posts/2018-11-01-wsl-coding-windows-ubuntu.md

 ---
 usemathjax: true
 layout: post
-title: Using linux from within windows: ubuntu bash, compiling c++, and more
+title: a title
 permalink: /posts/2018/11/wsl-coding-windows-ubuntu
 ---

+#Using linux from within windows: ubuntu bash, compiling c++, and more

 There are a few ways to install and run C++ (or any other programming languages) from windows.
 For me at least, the easiest by far is to use